 Policy streams

-The amenability of MUP to an unusual range of stakeholders resonates John Kingdon’s ‘policy streams’ model of change. , and shaped by ‘policy streams’ that: the problem stream (an issue becomes a matter of widespread social or media concern); the policy stream (a policy solution to the problem is developed and championed within government agencies); and the politics stream (the wider political conditions, the tenor of public debate and so forth within which policy debates occur) (Kingdon, 1995). sHowever, as Kingdon puts it, [O]cOpportunities (1995, 204)
+The amenability of MUP to an unusual range of stakeholders resonates with John Kingdon’s ‘policy streams’ model of change.
+Kingdon argues that the policy process is inherently elastic, fluid and shaped by three ‘policy streams’ that interact in complex and sometimes unpredictable ways: the problem stream (an issue becomes seen as a matter of widespread social or media concern, perhaps following media campaigns or some shocking accident); the policy stream (a policy solution to the problem is developed and championed within government agencies); and the politics stream (the wider political and party conditions, the tenor of public debate and so forth within which policy debates occur) (Kingdon, 1995).
+When the three streams converge, a ‘policy window’ opens whereby a particular solution gets onto the agenda.
+However, as Kingdon puts it, ‘[O]pen windows are small and scarce.
+Opportunities may come, but they also pass.
+Windows do not stay open long’ (1995, 204).

 The ‘problem stream’ was partly epidemiological.
 In the mid-2000s, annual per capital alcohol consumption reached historically high levels, as did alcohol-related hospital admissions, raising the media profile of the issue (Health Committee, 2010a: 14-21; Nicholls, 2012: 259; for examples see e.g. Deacon et al. eds., 2007; Slack 2006).
 Wile the night-time economy became the subject of widespread media interest in the mid-2000s (Greenaway, 2011; Critcher, 2008; Nicholls, 2009) a series of ‘focussing events’ – such as the murder of the parent Gary Newlove outside his home by drunken youths in 2008 – also drew media attention to the impact of cheap alcohol sales in off-licences and supermarkets (Hughes et al., 2008; Newlove, 2008).
 Giving evidence to a Health Select Committee inquiry into alcohol in 2009, the sociologist Martin Plant described supermarkets as having 'the morality of a crack dealer' – a comment that was widely reported (Health Committee 2010b: 15; Martin, 2009).